GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

   - Create a new key pair:
       - Name your keypair.
-      - Type and format must be RSA and .pem file format.
+      - Type and format must be RSA and .pem file.

 ## What is a security Group?